Chapter 10 - GUI (Imgui)

 window.getMouseInput().input();

-boolean inputConsumed = iGuiInstance != null ? iGuiInstance.handleGuiInput(scene, window) : false;
+boolean inputConsumed = iGuiInstance != null && iGuiInstance.handleGuiInput(scene, window);

 appLogic.input(window, scene, now - initialTime, inputConsumed);